ace-wg/actors/draft-ietf-ace-actors.md

-   As a conclusion, if an attacker has full physical access to a sensor or actuator device, then much of the security functionality elaborated in this draft is not effective to protect the asset during the physical attack.
+   As a conclusion, if an attacker has full physical access to a sensor or actuator device, then much of the security functionality elaborated in this draft may not be effective to protect the asset during the physical attack.

-   Since it does not make sense to design a solution for a situation that cannot be protected against we assume there is no need to protect assets which are exposed during a physical attack.
-In other words, either an attacker does not have physical access to the sensor or actuator device, or if it has, the attack shall only have effect during the period of physical attack, and shall be limited in extent to the physical control the attacker exerts (e.g., must not
+   Since it does not make sense to design a solution for a situation that cannot be protected against we assume there is no need to protect assets the secrets or functioning of which are exposed during a physical attack.
+In other words, either an attacker does not have physical access to the secrets or functioning of the sensor or actuator device, or if it has, the attack shall only have effect during the period of physical attack, and shall be limited in extent to the physical control the attacker exerts (e.g., must not